datarefuge/workflow/bagging.md

     - Credentials and other details will be provided by the organizers.
   - Contact your DataRescue guide, if you need any assistance.

 - Claiming a dataset for bagging
   - You will work on datasets that were last handled by Checkers.
-  - Go to the Unscrawlable spreadsheet, and look for a dataset that has the status "Checker status indicator" = Closed
+  - Go to the Uncrawlable spreadsheet, and look for a dataset that has the status "Checker status indicator" = Closed
   - Claim it by entering your slack handle with the status "Open" and today's date in the cell "Bagger status indicator" in Bagger section, for instance:
   ```
   @khdelphine open 1/22/2017
   ```

 - Downloading & opening the dataset
   - Go to the URL containing the zipped dataset (in cell "URL from upload of zip", in the Harvester section)
   - Download the zip file to your laptop, and unzip it.
   - Quality assurance: spot check to ensure the UUID and downloaded materials match to the spreadsheet row

-- Creating the Json file
+- Confirm content of Json file
-  - Take folder and create metadata folder for Json template.
-  - Label the json file and the folder where it is located with the entry's UUID (see column "Unique ID").
-  - The json should use the following format:
+  - The json should match the information from the Harvester and use the following format:

   ```
   {